MH-Ebadollahi/Open-finger-counter/README.md

  b	            OPAQUE(ByteString)

 <identifier>
-The identifier encoded as string.
+The identifier is encoded as a string.
 The identifier is formatted using the XML data type mapping for the identifier type.
 Note that the identifier may contain any non-null UTF8 character including whitespace.
 Examples:
 ns=2;s=”MyTemperature”

-On the next step, if you are passed the previous steps correctly the client can connect to the server and use your camera for running.
+In the next step, the client can connect to the server and use your camera, if you are passed the previous steps correctly.
+Finally, To exit the program press the 'Q' button on your keyboard.